 Clearly, these are large and intimidating financial figures for the majority.
 It’s understandable that most people would want to pay off these obligations as quickly and efficiently as possible and at the lowest interest rate as they can.

 That’s why many people investigate the option of refinancing their existing mortgage.
-If this is the right option for you, CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, will be there to help you get pre-qualified and support you through the refinance process.
+If this is the right option for you, CrossCountry Mortgage, Inc. will be there to help you get pre-qualified and support you through the refinance process.

 Let’s take a quick look at the advantages and disadvantages to gauge your need to refinance.